Multi-Task Learning in Natural Language Processing: An Overview: Optimization for MTL Models

 In some cases, multiple tasks are learned sequentially.
 Such tasks usually form a clear dependency relationship or are of different difficulty levels.
-For instance, \cite{ifmms17} uses a baby step curriculum learning approach \cite{chm16} and trains different tasks in the order of increasing difficulties.
-Similarly, \cite{hxts17} trains a multi-task model in the order of low-level tasks, high-level tasks, and at last mixed-level batches. \cite{nmktmo19} focuses on learning easy tasks at the beginning and then shifts its focus to more difficult tasks through loss scheduling as described in Eq. (\ref{sigmoid_scheduling}).
-Unicoder \cite{hldgsjz19} trains its five pre-training objectives sequentially in each step. \cite{pb19} applies sequential training for a multi-task neural architecture search algorithm to maintain performance on previously learned tasks while maximizing performance in the current domain. \cite{pvgr20} first pre-trains language and invertible adapters on language modeling before training task adapters on different down-stream tasks, where the language and invertible adapters can also receive gradient when training task adapters.
-To stabilize the training process when alternating between tasks, successive regularization \cite{hxts17,ftl19} is added to loss functions as a regularization term, which is defined as $\mathcal{L}_{sr} = \delta\left\|\theta_{e}-\theta_{e}^{\prime}\right\|^{2}$, where \(\theta_e\) and \(\theta'_e\) are model parameters before and after the update in the previous training step and \(\delta\) is a hyperparameter.
+For instance, \citet{ifmms17,nmktmo19} train MTL models on different tasks in the order of increasing difficulties.
+Similarly, \citet{hxts17} train a multi-task model in the order of low-level tasks, high-level tasks, and at last mixed-level batches.
+Unicoder \cite{hldgsjz19} trains its five pre-training objectives sequentially in each step. \citet{pvgr20} first pre-train language and invertible adapters on language modeling before training task adapters on different down-stream tasks, where the language and invertible adapters can also receive gradient when training task adapters.
+To stabilize the training process when alternating between tasks with imbalanced dataset sizes, successive regularization \cite{hxts17,ftl19} can be added to loss functions as a regularization term, which is defined as $\mathcal{L}_{sr} = \delta\left\|\theta_{e}-\theta_{e}^{\prime}\right\|^{2}$, where \(\theta_e\) and \(\theta'_e\) are model parameters before and after the update in the previous training step and \(\delta\) is a hyperparameter.

-For auxiliary MTL, some researchers adopt a \emph{pre-train then fine-tune} methodology, which trains auxiliary tasks first before fine-tuning on the down-stream primary tasks.
-For example, \cite{lhh18} trains auxiliary POS tagging and domain prediction tasks first before the news headline popularity prediction task. \cite{hlnd19} trains document-level tasks first and then the aspect-level primary task by fixing document-level model parameters so that parameters for domain-level tasks are not affected by the small amount of aspect-level data. \cite{wclqlw20} first pre-trains on self-supervised tasks and then fine-tunes on the smaller disfluency detection data.
-Similarly, \cite{cgzzwzs19} first pre-trains on the abundant question-answer pair data before fine-tuning on the limited question-review answer identification data.